James DePaepe, Ph.D., Dean

-When a student has completed a minimum of 24 semester credits of coursework, they should apply to the College of Education for admission to status as a declared major in the program of their choice.
+When a student has completed a minimum of 24 semester credits of coursework, application should be made to the Office of Clinical Experiences and Student Services in the College of Education for admission to status as a declared major.
 Declaration of major must be accomplished by the time a student has completed 90 credits of coursework.

 Advisors are appointed for each student who applies for admission to teacher education or files an intent to become a declared major in the College of Education.
 Advisors are assigned by the Office of Clinical Experiences and Student Services.
 Division Directors and Program Area Leaders are also available for consultation.
 The College of Education utilizes both faculty and peer advisors.

 If you have a diagnosed disability or believe that you have a disability that might require "reasonable accommodation" on the part of the instructor, please call the Director of the Center of Services for Students with Disabilities (236-3912).
 As a part of the Americans with Disabilities Act, it is the responsibility of the student to disclose a disability prior to requesting reasonable accommodation.

 Petitions from students concerning College of Education and/or teacher education requirements are initiated with the advisor on forms which are available in the Office of Clinical Experiences and Student Services.
 The advisor will review the petition for form and content and provide a recommendation.
 The student next seeks the signature and recommendation of his/her Division Director, then files it with the Director of Clinical Experiences and Student Services for review and/or action.
 Petitions concerning general education requirements of the university must also have the signature of the Assistant Dean, College of Arts and Sciences.